 Child custody disputes often focus on the type of possession schedule each parent will have.
 Parental rights and duties are great to have, but can be rendered meaningless if a parent has little time with their children.
 In Texas, the Standard Possession Order is the most common possession schedule applied by courts.
 This possession schedule can be generally summarized as “1st, 3rd, and 5th weekends & 30 days in the summer.”

 When a parent has lived with their children on a daily basis, a Standard Possession Order can be difficult to accept.
 Alternatives to this possession schedule are limited only by the creativity of the parents and their attorneys.
 A week-on/week-off schedule is a common option, but typically best for children who have not begun school.
 Gerald Tadlock is a North Texas child custody attorney who has helped craft possession schedules for parents and children who are not best served by the Standard Possession Order.

 Parents sometimes do not prioritize their children.
 Domestic violence, drug and alcohol addiction, criminal behavior, mental health issues, and personality disorders are unfortunate realities of life.
 When children are the innocent by-standers of such circumstances, it is vital that every measure is employed to protect them.
 Child custody disputes are frequently brought by parents with these issues.
 Gerald Tadlock works hard to employ psychological evaluations, CPS records, criminal records and order such tools to show a court the objective facts.

-Contact the Tadlock Law Office at 214-550-1122 for a FREE CONSULTATION to discuss your Child Custody matter.
+Contact Tadlock Law at 214-550-1122 for a FREE PHONE CONSULTATION to discuss your Child Custody matter.